Introduction

 The first widespread use of camouflage by American military forces began in 1942.
 Prompted by an urgent request from General Douglas MacArthur for jungle camouflage uniforms for the Pacific Theater, civilian Norvell Gillespie designed the "frogskin" pattern.
 This pattern featured a five-color green "jungle" side and a three-color brown "beach" side.
 Distribution started in August 1942, with the U.S. Marine Corps primarily using it in the Pacific, while the U.S. Army had limited use in Europe.
 Variations in the pattern occurred due to different dye lots from various wartime factories, making it one of the first examples of mass-produced camouflage in the U.S. military.

-In 1953, the U.S. Army developed two additional camouflage patterns for limited use.
-These patterns were mainly distributed as reversible shelter halves, with one side featuring the classic green "wine leaf" pattern and the other side featuring a brown "cloud" pattern.
-The green wine leaf pattern includes overlapping dark green, lime green, and ochre leaf shapes with brown twigs on a pale green background.
-The brown side, designed for more arid environments, included a combination of tan and brown shades with similar twig and leaf shapes.
-This pattern came in two color variations: one with high contrast and another with less contrast.
-Some tailor-made clothing in this pattern appeared during the Vietnam War, made from modified shelters or copied fabric.
+In 1953, the U.S. Army reintroduced a camouflage pattern initially developed during World War II for limited use.
+This pattern was primarily distributed as reversible shelter halves, with one side featuring the green "Wineleaf" pattern and the other side featuring the brown "Clouds" pattern.
+The green side, intended for lush environments, includes overlapping dark green, lime green, and ochre leaf shapes with brown twigs on a pale green background.
+The brown side, designed for drier or more arid conditions, features tan and brown shades with similar twig and leaf shapes.
+This reversible pattern was produced with two variations: one with higher contrast and another with a subtler appearance.
+During the Vietnam War, some tailor-made clothing in this pattern appeared, often repurposed from modified shelter halves or locally produced fabric.
+Although its roots date back to World War II, the pattern is often referred to by its later applications and is commonly known as the "Mitchell Pattern."
+Its original military designation was the M1942 Leaf Camouflage Pattern.

 ERDL/M81 Woodland: Vietnam and Beyond (1966-1980s)